 Feedback alarms are deployed to make sure a device is operating correctly.
-For example, to supervise a fan, feedback from a pressure switch may be used.
+For example, to supervise a fan feedback from a pressure switch may be used.
 While the fan is in operation, the pressure should be high, if the fan is off, the pressure should be low.
-If any of these conditions is amiss an alarm needs to be generated.
+If any of these conditions is amiss, after the delay time defined in AL5 expired, an alarm needs to be generated.
 Feedback alarms normally should not reset themselves automatically, therefore set AL4 = ON.

-→ New Feature: Output alarms for fans, binary and analog outputs (AL0 = 4-6):
+→ Output alarms for fans, binary and analog outputs (ALO = 4-6):